team-splendor/flick-critik/README.md

 1) Install Meteor
 2) Download the release version from the link below.
 3) In the command prompt, change directory to the /app of the Flick Critik repo and run the command to install Meteor libraries: 'meteor npm install'.
+4) In the same directory, install Sweet Alert (tool used in the application) and run the command to install: 'npm install sweetalert --save'.
-4) In the same directory, run the command to start the application: 'meteor npm run start'.
+5) In the same directory, run the command to start the application: 'meteor npm run start'.
+6) The Flick Critik application would be accessed at: 'http://localhost:3000/;.
 - Additional details are in the Wiki page [here](https://github.com/team-splendor/flick-critik/wiki/User-Guide)

 ## Final Thoughts